MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 - *Response time* is assessed by analyzing the response time of the application.
 A common target is a completion rate of 99 percent of sign-in requests in less than 1 second.

+### Set specific targets

-**Set specific targets.** After you identify the key metrics, specify targets or thresholds for each metric.
+After you identify the key metrics, specify targets or thresholds for each metric.
 Targets should be measurable, realistic, and aligned with your workload objectives.
 For example, you might set a target response time of less than 500 milliseconds (ms) or a target error rate of less than 1 percent.
 Avoid qualitative assessments of performance like *fast* or *slow*.
 By using numerical targets, you can objectively assess performance over time.

 - *Consider the customer*: When you set performance targets, adopt a customer-centric perspective.
 Recognizing the customer as the ultimate judge of performance helps ensure that performance targets align with customer expectations.
 This alignment involves considering both organizational objectives and the distinct requirements of the customer base.
 When you integrate these two aspects, you can tailor performance targets to reflect the desired customer experience and overall workload effectiveness.
 By defining performance objectives that consider customer expectations, you can strive to provide a high-quality customer experience and meet the needs of your customers.

 - *Use percentiles*: Percentiles, such as P99, P95, and P50, are the industry standard way to represent the result of performance assessments.
 Percentiles are statistical measures that indicate how much data the number includes.
 In the context of performance assessments, percentiles help quantify the distribution of response times or other performance metrics.
 The P99 represents the value that encompasses 99 percent of the data.
 The P95 represents 95 percent of the data, and P50 represents 50 percent of the data.

-   Use percentiles, rather than simple averages, to provide a more comprehensive understanding of system performance.
+   Use percentiles, rather than simple averages, to provide a more comprehensive understanding of workload performance.
 Outliers heavily affect the average value.
 Percentiles give insights into the overall distribution and variability of performance metrics.
 You can then set more realistic and meaningful performance targets based on different percentiles, ensuring better customer experiences and system reliability.

    To measure percentiles, collect performance data over a period of time, typically using monitoring tools or logging mechanisms.
 Then analyze this data to determine the response time values at different percentiles.
 By establishing performance targets based on specific percentiles, you can focus on optimizing critical flows to meet desired levels of customer experience and system efficiency.

-**Set performance targets early.** Set performance targets before you deploy your workload.
-For a workload in a design, performance targets require research.
-Conduct market research, competitive analysis, and surveys to generate your performance target ranges.
-For a production workload that has no performance targets, use production data and customer feedback to establish performance targets.

 ### Set performance targets for flows